aham-oudeis/Training/launch_school/RB120-OOP/Notes/interview_prep/encapsulation.md

 ```
 Here the `cory` object encapsulates the data stored in the `@name` instance variable.
 So far we have very little data stored in the `cory` object, but we could have more.

-At the class level, we have restricted access to the setter method for `balance` so that client code can only change the balance if they have paid it, through some payment portal system.
+At the class level, we have restricted access to the setter method for `balance` so that client code can only change the balance if they have paid the balance, through some payment portal system.